Angus & Evan Fraser

 Angus Fraser still retained interests in Berbice and in 1813 plantation Kiltearn, owned by Gilbert Robertson, was sequestrated when Fraser moved to recover debts due to him [London Gazette].

 Angus Fraser, of Fort William, was one of three men from the north of Scotland drowned on 20 April 1814, when a schooner, the Eagle, was wrecked in Guyana.
 His death was reported in the Inverness Courier.

 July 1.― News was received of the loss of a schooner on the west coast of Berbice, with nearly all on board.
 Among those drowned were Charles Mackintosh, of Dochgarroch; Angus Fraser, of Fort-William, and a Mr Duncan, from Moray-shire.
 From a subsequent notice it appears that the last-mentioned was William Duncan, merchant, Berbice.
 Angus Fraser was a merchant in Demerara.

 Northern Highlands in the 19th century

+That Evan and Angus were brothers is confirmed by a notice in the Berbice Gazette 28 May 1814.
 In 1822 Evan Fraser was the owner of plantations Ridge and Pleasing Hope in Demerara.
 At this date he owed £14,000 to John Campbell snr & Co of Glasgow and £6000 to Davidson, Barkly & Co of London.
 Fraser died 29 Feb 1830.
 [Report of Cases heard by the Judicial Committee of the Privy Council]